CostaBru/knapsack/README.md

 Summarizing those results reported, we can assert that ``KB`` knapsack algorithm performs much faster than the ``NU`` worst cases, and at the same time, ``NU`` works better for worst cases of ``KB``.

-From observation of result, we would note that the hybrid algorithm can solve unbounded 1-0 knapsack in polynomial time and space.
+From observation of result, we would note that the hybrid ``KB-NU`` algorithm can solve unbounded 1-0 knapsack in polynomial time and space.

 # New equal subset sum algorithm